Zoro.com

 Ideation Workshop

-We hosted workshops and invited in-house merchandisers, developers, and customer support specialists to participate.
-Utilizing LUMA and Design Sprint methodologies, we were able to further understand our customer from the cross-functional teams point of view.
-From the initial workshop, we derived more clarity, better understood pain points, and created a team understanding of the problem that helped designers and engineers work together.
-In the second workshop, we ideated on possible solutions and came out with a clear understanding of our value proposition.
+We hosted workshops with engineers, designers, in-house merchandisers, marketing specialists, and customer support specialists.
+Utilizing LUMA and Design Sprint methodologies, we were able to further understand our customers from the cross-functional team’s point of view.
+From the initial workshop, we derived more clarity, better-understood pain points, and created a team understanding of the problem that helped designers and engineers work together.
+In the following workshops, we ideated on possible solutions and came out with a clear understanding of our value proposition.

 Solution